-- In 2015, your board of directors adopted a protocol for those stockholders with long-term significant holdings of our stock to communicate directly with directors on governance-related topics.
-We continue to welcome the views of all stockholders through our regular communication process, which is described under Stockholder Communication Policy in the Corporate Governance section of this proxy statement. - This year, in addition to the EDGAR version, we have produced an interactive proxy statement that is organized to make our governance provisions, executive compensation disclosures, proposals, and other key information easy to find and evaluate.
-The interactive proxy statement can be accessed via About Alaska/Investor Relations at www.alaskaair.com.
+Timely two-way communication with our owners is important to us, and we welcome the views of all stockholders through our regular communication process described under the Stockholder Communication Policy in the Corporate Governance section of the 2017 Proxy Statement.
+If you are a long-term holder of a significant number of shares, the board has adopted a protocol for communicating directly with directors on governance-related topics.

+In addition to the EDGAR version of the 2017 Proxy Statement, we have produced an interactive proxy statement that is organized to make our governance provisions, executive compensation disclosures, proposals, and other key information easy to find and evaluate.
+The interactive proxy statement can be accessed at www.alaskaair.com under About Alaska/Investor Relations.

-We hope you will join us on May 12 as we discuss Alaska Air Group's 2015 financial and operational performance and to vote on issues of importance to our company and to you.
-Whether or not you choose to participate on meeting day, your vote is important, and we encourage you to cast your ballot in one of the ways outlined in this proxy statement.
+We hope you will join us on May 4 as we discuss Alaska Air Group's 2016 financial and operational performance and vote on issues of importance to our company and to you.
+Whether or not you choose to participate on meeting day, your vote is important, and we encourage you to cast your ballot in one of the ways outlined in this Proxy Statement.